wchang88/lk-object-tracker/README.md

 Iain Matthews, Takahiro Ishikawa, and Simon Baker.
 The template update problem.
 In Proceedings of British Machine Vision Conference (BMVC ’03), September 2003.

+*The blue box tracks the object without drift correction, and the red with drift correction*

 Tracking the car in traffic with drift correction
 ![](/results/car-in-traffic/with-template-correction/sol_1.4_carseq_1.png)
 ![](/results/car-in-traffic/with-template-correction/sol_1.4_carseq_80.png)